jhudson8/backbone-reaction/README.md

 Why Reactive-backbone?
 ----------------------

-While others might consider complete Backbone integration with React to be a mixin which will refresh the React component when the model changes, there are many other ways that React can be more integrated with Backbone and, in addition, more familiar with Backbone developers.
+While others projects might consider complete Backbone integration with React to be a mixin which will refresh the React component when the model changes, there are many other ways that React can be more integrated with Backbone and, in addition, more familiar with Backbone developers.

 We expose several isolated backbone-specific mixins which can be individually included to meet the needs of the specific React component.
 This includes things like
 * automatically set the ```loading``` state when a component is fetching or performing any other ajax operations